-“It doesn’t have to be a huge stressful sitdown of ‘let’s talk about transgender people,’” he says.
+“It doesn’t have to be a huge stressful sitdown of ‘let’s talk about transgender people,’” says Schelling.
 “It’s more impactful when it becomes a natural avenue of conversation.”
 You could watch the Katie Couric documentary with younger kids or “Pose” with older kids, and use those to start discussions.

 Kindness is key

 The end game is to help your child learn the importance of being kind to those who are different and respecting a trans person’s identity.
 One way to do this is to emphasize the importance of using the correct pronouns, says Belinda Trevino, a San Antonio-based realtor and mom of three.
-Her son came out as transgender in high school, and she runs the support group BeHuman for transgender and nonbinary youth and their families.
+Her son came out as transgender in high school, and she previously started and ran a support group for transgender and nonbinary youth and their families.

 She’s witnessed firsthand how much it benefits a trans person to feel accepted.
-“You should ask what he or she wants to be called, whatever their new name is, and use it constantly and make sure everyone uses it,” Trevino says.
+“You should ask what they want to be called, whatever their new name is, and use it constantly and make sure everyone uses it,” Trevino says.
 “That’s so important.
 Always make them feel valid.
 It helps with their self-esteem and feeling loved.”

 Kroczaleski suggests helping kids understand that it’s never OK to call someone “it” because that’s so dehumanizing.
 “It may not seem like a big deal, but it’s a really big deal,” she says.
 “That’s the kind of language that allows people to do horrible things to others.”